mvolkmann/blog/input/github-actions/about.md

 runs-on: [self-hosted, linux]
 ```

+In the example above, `build` is a job id.
+TODO: Where are job ids displayed in the web UI?
+This workflow only defines one job.
+Defining multiple jobs is useful to allow some steps
+to run on a server that uses a different operating system.

-Each step is defined by a number of properties.
+Each step (a.k.a. action) is defined by a number of properties.

 | Property Name | Meaning                                                          |
 | ------------- | ---------------------------------------------------------------- |